 By Jack Eidt, Published in Win:Win

 A City in Need of a Thousand Communities: Subway-to-the-Sea and other public transit manifestations presage a mighty potential for Los Angeles: community-generator.
 Yes, they require billions of dollars investment and years of construction dust and detours, and never quite solve traffic congestion.
 Yet, alternative transportation that creates living, walking and working hubs can transform this unsustainable, fossil fuel addicted, smogged-out polycentric megalopolis.
-Thus Metro seeks to indefinitely extend the half-cent sales tax Measure R, speeding construction of a dozen planned transit projects.
-To draw people out of our gridlocked cars.
+Despite losing ballot Measure J and redevelopment funding, the Los Angeles Metropolitan Transportation Authority seeks to finance construction of a dozen planned transit projects to draw people out of our gridlocked cars.
 To navigate with the senses and interface with our millions of tattooed and nicely coiffed neighbors.

 Our multi-lane traffic-centric thoroughfares paved over floodplains, foothills and valley-bottoms, spreading people about into master-zoned segregated-land-use districts relying on the car to connect us with each other.
 Orchards and coyote wilderness became homes and parking-lot-encased shopping centers.
 Developers and obedient planners and decision makers forgot the center cities where communities had congregated, worked, played, created, arrived on trains and buses, and lived and shopped next to one another.

 As people clamored to escape the urban miasma, new sinking pools of landfill-going trash piled up on newly-paved street corners adorned with pre-chosen tree species and pansies to make it all look lovely.
 Single-use zoning created the many-too-many sleepers with nowhere to go, city centers that emptied of life after the five pm bell rang, massive shopping centers that required a shuttle bus from the overflow parking to the superstore Wal-Mart.
 Consider that LA has few local parks, communal bikeways, or public gathering points.
 Walking is something you have to drive to do.
 Elysian, Griffith, Santa Monica Beach, Topanga State all exist on the margins, freeway close, sigalert-breakdown-construction-detour-far.
-People, communal animals, need to come together unobstructed by ignition-switches-gas-stations-and-freeway-ramps, but how?
+People are communal animals, and they need to come together unobstructed by ignition-switches, gas-stations, and freeway ramps, but how?

 “In this age of economic collapse, climate crises, addiction to fossil fuels, transportation failures and decaying infrastructure – smart planning today will ensure LA’s tomorrow.
 Though it is easy to imagine inventing new sustainable cities, the real challenge is how to adapt our existing ones.
 For a city like Los Angeles, perhaps the most unique city in the world, the question of HOW we get from here to our inevitably sustainable future is the most important question.
 How do we transform this sprawling network of freeways, neighborhoods, economies and people into a more responsible and livable future?
 This is an opportunity to reinvent Los Angeles.
 By building on the innovative and experimental attitude of Los Angeles, we could achieve some incredible results.” – Eric Corey Freed